enklu/enklu.github.io/docs/API/Elements.md

 }
 ```

+If you would also like to set a default name for the child in the inspector, for example <i>onObject</i> change the code:
+ <code>const child = '{[Find this child:string = "onObject"]}';</code>
+This is can be an easy way to autofill default settings in the inspector.

 Here is an example of searching for an object type, it will return the first child object of that type.

 ```js